infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-bundle-css.md

     </plugin>
     ```

-    **Note:** This plug-in will extend the default HTML5 transformation, so the `require` element explicitly defines org.dita.html5 as a dependency.
+    **Note:** This plug-in will extend the default HTML5 transformation, so the `<require>` element explicitly defines `org.dita.html5` as a dependency.

-3. In the com.example.html5-custom-css directory, create a subdirectory named css.
+3. In the `com.example.html5-custom-css` directory, create a subdirectory named `css`.

-4. In the new css subdirectory, create a file named custom.css with your custom CSS rules.
+4. In the new `css` subdirectory, create a file named `custom.css` with your custom CSS rules.

     ```
     /* These custom styles extend or override DITA Open Toolkit default styles. */